Mangala-Manmatharaja/SysWhispers2/README.md

 ## 📜 Supported Functions
   Using --preset common includes:

-  -NtCreateProcess
+  - NtCreateProcess

-  -NtOpenThread
+  - NtOpenThread

-  -NtReadVirtualMemory
+  - NtReadVirtualMemory

-  -NtAllocateVirtualMemory
+  - NtAllocateVirtualMemory

-  -... and more.
+  - ... and more.

 <details> <summary>📂 Click to expand full list</summary>
 [Include the same list as in the original README or update it if needed.]